-Where do I look if I am not currently conducting research that will continue into the summer?
+Students may wonder, “Where do I look if I am not currently conducting research that will continue into the summer?”

 - Consider approaching a professor with whom you have studied, and with whose research project you are familiar.
 See if that PI will take you on.

 - For broader UNT research opportunities, visit departmental web sites and explore the research interests of several faculty members.
-Then, during office hours, visit one or more of these professors to discuss the possibility of your joining their research team for the summer, and perhaps longer.
+Then, during office hours, visit one or more of these professors to discuss the possibility of your joining a research team for the summer, and perhaps longer.

-- That said, you will nonetheless receive a $3000 scholarship, spread over 3 payments, to help meet your summer expenses.
+- That said, you will nonetheless receive a $4000 scholarship, spread over 2 payments, to help meet your summer expenses.